 Step 3: Choose a template

-Wix is known for its wide range of templates that you can use to build your website.
+There are a wide range of templates that you can use to build a website with Wix.
 Browse through the many categories and types until you find a template that suits your style.
 You’ll be able to change all the content later.
 When you’ve found the perfect template, click "Edit".

 Step 4: Choose a Wix domain

 Before you can save your website, you need to choose a name for it.
 This will make up part of the URL that people can visit to view your site.
 Later, when you’re happy with how your site looks, you can buy a top-level domain from Wix.
 Alternatively, you can buy a domain from another domain registrar and point your domain to Wix.

 For now, just set a name for your new website so you can save your changes.

 Step 5: Understand the Wix toolbars

 The top bar is used to switch between pages of your website, view a mobile version, and access site-wide settings like domain names and emails.
 There are also buttons for saving, previewing, and publishing your site.